swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/quick-setup.md

 <doc:/tutorials/table-of-content>

-For the impatients, keep reading.
+For the impatient, keep reading.

 ## High-level instructions

 Follow these 6 steps to write, test, and deploy a Lambda function in Swift.

-1. Create a Swift project for an execyutable target
+1. Create a Swift project for an executable target

 ```sh
 swift package init --type executable